d3QUone/rates/README.md

 2) Edit the `config.yaml` file with your money amount

-3) Create the Alias to reach fast response: `alias rates="cd path/to/rates/folder/ && python main.py"` where you must replace path/to/rates/folder/ with the real path.
+3) Create the Alias to reach fast response in .bash_profile (OSX): type `nano ~/.bash_profile` and add `alias rates="cd path/to/rates/folder/ && python main.py"` where you must replace path/to/rates/folder/ with the real path.

 ## Setup (localized, recommended)